Elizabeth Montgomery

-Elizabeth Victoria Montgomery (April 15, 1933 – May 18, 1995) was an American actress whose career spanned five decades in film, stage, and television.
-She is best remembered for her leading role as the witch Samantha Stephens on the television series Bewitched.
+Elizabeth Victoria Montgomery (April 15, 1933 – May 18, 1995) was an American actress whose career spanned five decades in film, stage and television.
+She portrayed the good witch Samantha Stephens on the popular television series Bewitched, which earned her five Primetime Emmy Award nominations and four Golden Globe Award nominations.

-The daughter of actor, director and producer Robert Montgomery, she began her career in the 1950s with a role on her father's television series Robert Montgomery Presents, and she won a Theater World Award for her 1956 Broadway debut in the production Late Love.
-In the 1960s, she became known for her role as Samantha Stephens on the ABC sitcom Bewitched.
-Her work on the series earned her five Primetime Emmy Award nominations and four Golden Globe Award nominations.
-After Bewitched ended its run in 1972, Montgomery continued her career with roles in numerous television films, including A Case of Rape (1974), as Ellen Harrod, and The Legend of Lizzie Borden (1975), as Lizzie Borden.
-Both roles earned her additional Emmy Award nominations.
+The daughter of actor, director and producer Robert Montgomery, she began her career in the 1950s with a role on her father's television series Robert Montgomery Presents and she won a Theater World Award for her 1956 Broadway debut in the production Late Love.
+After Bewitched ended in 1972, Montgomery continued her career with roles in many television films, including A Case of Rape (1974) and The Legend of Lizzie Borden (1975), as Lizzie Borden.
+Both performances earned her additional Emmy Award nominations.

 Throughout her career, Montgomery was involved in various forms of political activism and charitable work.

 Early life

 Montgomery was born on April 15, 1933, in Los Angeles, California, to Broadway actress Elizabeth Daniel Bryan Allen and film star Robert Montgomery.
 Montgomery's mother was a native of Kentucky and her father was a native of New York.
-She had an elder sister who was born in 1931 and died in infancy, Martha Bryan Montgomery (named after her aunt Martha-Bryan Allen) and a younger brother, Robert B. Montgomery Jr. Montgomery was of Irish and Scottish descent.
-Her great-grandfather, Archibald Montgomery, was born in Belfast and he emigrated to the United States in 1849.
-Genealogical research which was conducted after her death revealed that she and Lizzie Borden, acquitted of the murder of her father and stepmother in 1893, were sixth cousins once removed, both of them were descended from 17th-century Massachusetts resident John Luther.
-Montgomery portrayed Borden in the TV movie The Legend of Lizzie Borden (1975), unaware that Borden was her distant cousin.
+She had an elder sister, Martha Bryan Montgomery (named after her aunt Martha-Bryan Allen), who was born in 1931 and died in infancy, and a younger brother, Robert B. Montgomery Jr. Montgomery was of Irish and Scottish descent.
+Her great-grandfather, Archibald Montgomery, was born in County Antrim and emigrated to the United States from Belfast in 1847.
+Genealogical research which was conducted after her death revealed that she and Lizzie Borden, acquitted of the murder of her father and stepmother in 1893, were sixth cousins once removed; both of them were descended from 17th-century Massachusetts resident John Luther.
+Montgomery portrayed Borden in the television film The Legend of Lizzie Borden (1975), unaware that Borden was her distant cousin.

 After attending the Westlake School for Girls in Holmby Hills, California, Montgomery graduated from the Spence School in New York City.
 She studied at the American Academy of Dramatic Arts in Manhattan for three years.